Inquests and Fatal Accident Claims

 Generally when a person dies the Coroner is not involved and the family are free to arrange a funeral and deal with the grieving process that inevitably follows a person’s death.

-However, if the death is unexpected or the deceased dies in unusual circumstances then the Coroner may become involved.
+However, if the death is unexpected or unexplained then the Coroner may become involved.
 Examples of occasions when the Coroner will become involved are:

 (a) where the death has been violent or unnatural